+Monthly Reporting:

-Monthly Reporting.
-The Director of Finance is responsible for providing monthly information on investment activity in the Comprehensive Monthly Finance Report, to include the size of the portfolio, the distribution by maturity, the distribution by market sector, interest income earned during the current month and fiscal year to date, and the current portfolio yield.
+The Director of Finance is responsible for providing monthly information on investment activity in the Comprehensive Monthly Finance Report, to include the size of the portfolio, the distribution by maturity, the distribution by investment type, interest income earned during the current month and fiscal year to date, and the current portfolio yield.

+Quarterly Reporting:

-Quarterly Reporting.
-The Director of Finance shall submit a signed quarterly investment report, jointly prepared and signed by all Investment Officers, that summarizes current market conditions, economic developments and anticipated investment conditions.
-The report shall summarize investment strategies employed in the most recent quarter, and describe the portfolio in terms of investment securities, maturities, risk characteristics, and shall explain the total investment return for the quarter.
+The Director of Finance shall submit a signed quarterly investment report, jointly prepared and signed by all investment officers, that summarizes current market conditions, economic developments and anticipated investment conditions.
+The report shall summarize investment strategies employed in the most recent quarter, and describe the portfolio in terms of investment type, maturities, risk characteristics, and shall explain the total investment return for the quarter.
+The report shall list transactions made over the last quarter.